cowboyd/generation.js/README.md

 // item = 4
 ```

-Note: every method of query can be used either as an instance method, or as
+Note: every method of generation can be used either as an instance method, or as
 a standalone function.
 So both of the following are equivalent:

 ``` javascript